wp-plugins/css-javascript-toolbox/readme.txt

 Hook location feature gives you control over the location of outputting the CSS/JS code.
 This is useful in case overriding another plugins' CSS is required.
 Also sometimes its better to put your JS code in the footer to avoid slowing down your page load.

 = I received a weird error, what do I do now? = Sometimes a bug decides to rear its ugly head and when this happens, this is when we need your help.
-If you receive an error, if it be a PHP error, or some functionality that isn't working for whatever reason, please visit our: [CSS & JavaScript Toolbox website and let us know](http://css-javascript-toolbox.com/support/plugin/css-javascript-toolbox-forum)
+If you receive an error, if it be a PHP error, or some functionality that isn't working for whatever reason, please visit our: [CSS & JavaScript Toolbox website and let us know](http://wordpress.org/support/plugin/css-javascript-toolbox)

 == Screenshots ==

 1. Main CJT V6 CE code block screen
 2. CJT Shortcode button

 == Changelog ==

+= 6.0.6 =
+* Fix: Conflict with other Plugins!
+* Fix: Disallow (with user notice) upgrade/downgrade if the target version is not being supported, therefor saving user data!
+* Fix: Javascript exception throwed when dismissing the install/upgrade notice.
+* Enhancement: Don't break down the site if manual upgrade/downgrage process is incompleted!
+Allow user to revert back manually or disable the Plugin.
+* Enhancement: E_ALL complain!
+Suppress all notices when WP_DEBUG set to true, allow better development, fast performance and error handling.

 = 6.0 =
 * Core code is 100% re-written for optimum performance and future enhancements, and is 100% based on MVC (Model–view–controller) design.